How to fix Steam Incomplete installation errors

 Steam is the most popular game distribution platform in the world.
 Millions of players worldwide use it to play their favorite games with friends, and some even turned it into a full-time job.
 But just like that’s the case with every bigger major platform, issues with Steam are unfortunately common, as well.

 Reportedly, Steam conflicts with some types of FAT32 hard drives.
-Although the company tried to deal with this issues with a couple of updates, it seems like the problem still persists for some users.
-According to the community, moving Steam’s main folder to the default location (C:\ Drive) corrects the problem.
+Although the company tried to deal with these issues with a couple of updates, it seems like the problem still persists for some users.
+According to the community, moving Steam‘s main folder to the default location (C: Drive) corrects the problem.

 In case you don’t know how to move the Steam folder to another location, here’s exactly what you need to do: